Richie314/mediawiki-bundle/Examples/mariadb/README.md

-# SQLite demo DB
+# MariaDB demo DB
 This is a demo configuration based upon a sqlite db.
-It also spawns a sqlitebrowser instance on port 3000
+It also spawns a phpmyadmin instance on port 8080

 ## Run the sample
 Move in the current folder